we-hate-nestle/we-hate-nestle.github.io/index.md

 # We Hate Nestle

+**Heads up!
+This site is imcomplete!**

-### Who we are
+### Who We Are
 We're a group founded on [r/hydrohomies](https://reddit.com/r/hydrohomies), who want to educate the general public on Nestle's abuses.

 ### Mission Statement
-We will bring to light Nestle's abuse of basic human rights.
+We will bring to light Nestle's abuse of basic human rights, to bring Nestle to justice.